Ashi1993/bfsi-samples/templates/bfsi-payment-initiation-api/Package.md

 Use template (BFSI Payment Initiation API) to create a project exposing Open Banking Payment Initiation REST APIs

 ## Use case
-When the different Open Banking endpoints of the service is invoked, the service will respond with a corresponding JSON response.
+The API endpoints exposed from this API allow to:

+ - Submit the payment-order for processing.
+ - Optionally retrieve the status of a payment-order resource.
+ - Optionally retrieve the details of a payment-order resource.

 ## Using the Template